MozillaSecurity/funfuzz/dom/fuzzer/modules/README.md

 ### Weight

-A DOM fuzzer module's weight should be chosen based on:
+A module's weight should be chosen based on:

 * The quantity and severity of bugs you expect it to find
 * How frustrating it is to reduce bugs it finds